edutainer/github.io/a/a.md

 ---
 # Feel free to add content and custom Front Matter to this file.
 # To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults
-title: "Simple CRUD Page By Mongo & Express Server"
+title: "Simple Mongo & Express CRUD Server"
 layout: page
 ---